thepaj/thebubblegame/README.md

 # thebubblegame

-A web game build in P5.js.
+A web game build with P5.js.
+The player has to click on bubbles to make them disapper before the time runs out.
+While the levels are progressing more bubbles are appearing and they are moving faster.

+Leaderboard feature is also implemented using firebase storage.

 ## Overview